Shawn Occeus: Phoenix Hagen (2021–2022)

 On June 18, 2021, Occeus signed with Phoenix Hagen of the German ProA.

 On December 1, 2022, Occeus was acquired by the Cleveland Charge, but was waived six days later, before appearing in a game for them.

+Niagara River Lions (2022)

+On July 6, 2022, Occeus signed with the Niagara River Lions of the Canadian Elite Basketball League, making his debut the next day.

-Return to Rio Grande Valley (2022–present)
+Return to Rio Grande Valley (2022–2023)

 On December 25, 2022, Occeus was reacquired by the Rio Grande Valley Vipers.

+Return to Niagara (2023)

+On July 16, 2023, Occeus re-signed with the Niagara River Lions.

+Third stint with the Vipers (2023–2024)

+On October 30, 2023, Occeus rejoined the Rio Grande Valley Vipers.